Table of Contents

-Solo travel is an amazing way to see the world and not wait on everyone else in your life to get ready to join you.
-As we go through life many others will have conflicting priorites that will keep them from seeing this big beautiful world, and to wait until everyone else gets ready will lead you to a path of not getting to see it yourself.
+Solo travel is an amazing way to see the world and not wait for everyone else in your life to get ready to join you.
+As we go through life, many others will have conflicting priorities that will keep them from seeing this big, beautiful world, and waiting until everyone else gets ready will lead you to a path of not getting to see it yourself.

 Additionally, solo vacations are perfect for those who want to meet new people but aren’t interested in having a travel partner with them at all times.
 Of course, if you prefer traveling with others or being accompanied by a group, then group travel or organized tours might be better for you.
 But if you’re looking for a chance to see the world on your own terms, there’s no better way than with a solo vacation.

-- Colorado allows for unrestricted travel.
 All states allow for unrestricted travel—so do you have specific examples of areas to stop?
-Take in a concert at Red Rocks outside of Denver, or ride moutainbikes in Telluride.
+Take in a concert at Red Rocks outside of Denver, or ride mountain bikes in Telluride.
 Amazing mountain ranges and picturesque scenery abound in this state, making it ideal for road trips with lots of exploring opportunities.
-In some of Colorado's numerous rivers and streams, you may go fishing and make pit stops at picturesque views.
+In some of Colorado’s numerous rivers and streams, you may go fishing and make pit stops at picturesque views.

 If you’d like to try something a little different, voluteerring abroad can be a great way to see the world and meet people of different cultures.
 Making new friends and getting to know the local community may both be accomplished by volunteering while on vacation.
 It may also be a wonderful chance to pick up new skills and help out with a good cause.
 These four amazing solo excursions may be accomplished by volunteering: